Take a Tour of Maryland's Lighthouses

 Step back in time when you explore these lighthouses—all open to the public.

 Built as beacons to guide sailors to safe harbor, the allure of lighthouses still draws us in.
 Even though lighthouses were primarily intended to show sailors what to avoid, we now seem to be drawn to them.
-Dozens of these graceful structures remain in Maryland.
+More two dozen of these graceful structures remain in Maryland, many of them still active.
 Begin your lighthouse tour with these beautiful historic beacons and enjoy the surrounding nature and vistas of the Chesapeake region.

 Not only can you tour this lighthouse, but you can also rent one of the two renovated rental units in the keeper’s quarters that include all the modern amenities and beach access.
 Stay at this unique historic lighthouse and spend your day playing on the bay.